yingzhuchin/docs/v21.1/take-full-and-incremental-backups.md

 ### Automated full backups

 Both core and enterprise users can use backup scheduling for full backups of clusters, databases, or tables.
-To create schedules that only take full backups, included the `FULL BACKUP ALWAYS` clause.
+To create schedules that only take full backups, include the `FULL BACKUP ALWAYS` clause.
 For example, to create a schedule for taking full cluster backups:

 {% include copy-clipboard.html %}
 ~~~ sql